-(d) 90% of any plan review fee, less cancellation fee, shall be refundable when the permit application is withdrawn or canceled prior to commencement of plan review.
+(d) 90% of any plan review fee, less a cancellation fee, shall be refundable when the permit application is withdrawn or canceled prior to commencement of plan review.

-(e) 90% of any permit fee, less cancellation fee and State of California Seismic Fee (SMIP), shall be refundable when none of the work covered by such permit has commenced.
+(e) 90% of any permit fee, less a cancellation fee and State of California Seismic Fee (SMIP), shall be refundable when none of the work covered by such permit has commenced.

-(f) 90% of any Board of Appeals hearing fee, less cancellation fee, shall be refundable when such hearing is canceled prior to the issuance of a Notice of Hearing pertaining to the case.
+(f) 90% of any Board of Appeals hearing fee, less a cancellation fee, shall be refundable when such hearing is canceled prior to the issuance of a Notice of Hearing pertaining to the case.

-Failure of the permittee to make written application for a refund within 6 months of cancellation or expiration of a plan review, permit, hearing, or request for service for which a fee has been paid, shall constitute a waiver of entitlement to a refund.
+Failure of the permittee to make written application for a refund within 180 days of cancellation or expiration of a plan review, permit, hearing, or request for service for which a fee has been paid, shall constitute a waiver of entitlement to a refund.
 No partial refund shall be authorized nor credit be applied against other fees which may be payable to the Division of Building and Safety when a construction project is canceled or abandoned subsequent to partial completion of the building or work authorized by a permitted.

 107.7 CANCELLATION FEE.
-Refunds of fees for permits and services associated with construction projects which are canceled or withdrawn prior to commencement of plan review, inspection, or performance of other service by the Division of Building and Safety shall be subject to a cancellation fee as set forth in the Fee Schedule.
+Refunds of fees for permits and services associated with construction projects which are canceled or withdrawn prior to commencement of plan review, inspection, or performance of other service by the Division of Building and Safety shall be subject to a cancellation fee as set forth in the Ventura County Building and Safety Fee Schedule.

-Sec.\108 - INSPECTIONS
+Sec.
+108 - INSPECTIONS

 108.1.
 GENERAL.

-All construction or work for which a permit is required shall be subject to inspection by the Building Official to ensure compliance with the requirements of this Code.
+All construction or work for which a permit is required shall be subject to inspection by the building official to ensure compliance with the requirements of this Code and all such construction or work shall remain accessible and exposed for inspection purposes until approved by the building official.
+In addition, certain types of construction shall have continuous inspection, as specified in Section 1701.5.